johnpeele/ACL-Playbook/chapter1.md

 MVP, or minimal viable product, is the process of breaking down big ideas and risky assumptions into the smallest possible experiment that we can test.
 It does _not_ mean that we can ship a sub-par or shoddy product to the customer.

-MVP isn't really a product, it's a process of refining the product that spans multiple releases.[1][7]
+MVP isn't really a product, it's a process of refining the product that spans multiple releases.

 Usually we build features that are so big they can't fit within one story, so we build epics with many stories.